Stuycs-K/project03-final-10-mashuryana/DEVLOG.md

 ### 2024-01-12 - Still initializing plus shared memory
 Continued to think about setting up the grid and started to work on the shared memory aspect (30 mins)

+### 2024-01-13 - Shared memory
+Continued shared memory work but also researched more about it and went back to notes.
+Worked beyond grid initialization.
+(1 hour)